 UK Release Date – TBC

-Cutler County, Mississippi isn’t the best place to make an over night stop for a variety of reasons.
-There’s a drug problem, the police are corrupt, and there are some shady things going on at a local lakeside nature spot known as… The Hollow.
+In terms of movie settings Cutler County, Mississippi isn’t the best place to make an over night stop for a variety of reasons.
+There’s an obvious drugs problem and the police are corrupt which only exacerbates this.
+Then there are the shady things going on at a local nature spot known as… The Hollow.
 Worst of all this is a dry county, free from the Devil’s liquor.
 Of course it doesn’t take long for things to get out of hand in this crime thriller about a murder out by the lake.
-However this is also a story that isn’t exactly told in an edge of your seat fashion; it’s a film which is in dire need of some work in the cutting room.
-At over 2 hours long there’s plenty of material that spoils the tension and frequently grinds things to a halt.
+However I’m afraid that the story isn’t exactly told in an edge of your seat fashion.
+In fact it’s a film which is in dire need of some work in the cutting room.
+At over two hours long there’s plenty of material that spoils the suspense and frequently grinds everything to a halt.

 Police deputy Ray (Miles Doleac) isn’t a nice guy to say the least.
 When he’s not selling crystal meth to the local addicts he’s spending time with an underage girl from the town high school.
 She isn’t exactly shy about doing favours for the residents for some reason.
 But the seedy side of life is something Ray could care less about, and he doesn’t have time for any real crime fighting.
 He even ridicules his partner Lucas for caring about the idea of law and order.
 But when same the girl shows up dead his amoral ways start to catch up with him.
 The identity of two other bodies at the scene may be an ever bigger problem.